SauravSrivastav22/E-Commerce-B/README.md

 Goto the backend and find api.js and typer email & pass from value.

 # Run
-after thean we need to run "npm start"
+after that we need to run "npm start"

 # and simply run
 using commad